 Can I Print From a Tablet?

 Let’s face it, the days of the dedicated cash register are over, especially in bars in restaurants.
-Servers and other employees can take orders and payment right from a POS system on a wifi-enabled tablet.
+Servers and other employees can take orders and payment right from a mobile POS system on a wifi-enabled tablet.
 Businesses invest in those tablets to ensure orders happen quickly and nobody forgets an item on their way back to the register.
 But what about checkout time, when the customer needs their receipt?
 Does the employee transfer to a stationary machine, log in again, and print the receipt from there?

 They shouldn’t.
 With a good POS printer, you should be able to wirelessly print that receipt right from the table.
 Whether it uses wifi, Apple MFi, or Bluetooth, the employee should be able to hit a button and have the printer get to work.
 “Okay,” says the employee, “I’ll be right back with your receipt,” trots over the printer where the receipt is already printed, and trots right back.
 A business can increase how many customers they can serve by taking out steps.